Molecular-Genetics-Laboratory/bard/README.md

 #  bard
-**bard** is a command-line tool for visualization and reporting on ribosome profiling datasets.
+**bard** is a tool for visualization and reporting on ribosome profiling datasets.
 The curent version is compatible with prokaryotes and yeast.

 ## Requirements
 * Python 3.x (>= 3.7)